skaiui2/SCP/README.md

 [中文介绍](./docs/中文/README中文.md)

-SCP is a lightweight and predictable stream‑oriented protocol built on top of UDP or any unreliable transport.
-It focuses on clarity, controllability, and a small, easy‑to‑understand state machine suitable for user‑space networking, embedded systems, and internal service communication.
+SCP is a lightweight and predictable stream‑oriented reliable transport protocol built on top of UDP or any unreliable medium.
+It focuses on clarity, controllability, and a compact state machine suitable for embedded systems, MCU‑class devices, and user‑space networking.

-It provides reliable byte‑stream delivery with sequence numbers, ACK/SACK, retransmission, flow control, congestion control, connection setup, and graceful shutdown, all implemented with a compact and readable codebase.
+Its core innovation is a nonlinear congestion‑control algorithm (SB) that combines loss deviation, RTT deviation, and their interaction into a single logistic‑mapped probability signal.
+This allows SCP to distinguish random loss from congestion, achieving stable throughput in high‑loss or wireless environments while keeping the implementation small, readable, and easy to extend.

 ## Features